tarista13/Spotify-Clone/README.md

 The purpose of this project is to learn React Native by implementing a Spotify clone application.
 The YouTube video linked above serves as a guide to understand the implementation details and functionalities of building a music streaming app like Spotify using React Native and JavaScript.

+This project utilizes the Spotify API to fetch music data, user playlists, and other related information.

 # How to install/run
 1. Clone the repository onto your machine
 2. Run npm install to install the required packages